 - Owner-operators must report distance records to the International Fuel Tax Agreement (IFTA), accounting for every mile each truck driver has traveled and their exact fuel calculations.
 Inaccuracies may prompt an IFTA audit and stiff penalties.

-- Organized records help you avoid an IRS audit and can even make tax season lucrative by ensuring you receive reimbursements and reductions that will save your company money.
+- Organized records help you avoid an IRS audit and simplify tax preparation for truck drivers by ensuring you receive reimbursements and reductions that will save your company money.
 For example, accessorial fees, such as loading/unloading, detention time, and stop-offs, may be reimbursed.

 - Driver settlement can be problematic without technology like QuickBooks for trucking accounting software to provide accurate records.
 For example, when a shipper pays a carrier (or 3PL) who then pays their truck driver or independent owner-operator, long invoicing and payments processing times or errors can short-change the trucker, who may not know whom to contact about the discrepancy.